gruntwork-io/gruntwork-installer/README.md

 Option           | Required | Description
 ---------------- | -------- | ------------
 `--module-name`  | Yes      | The name of the Script Module to install.
-Can be any folder with an `install.sh` script within the `modules` directory of the [Script Modules Repo](https://github.com/gruntwork-io/script-modules).
+Can be any folder within the `modules` directory of the [Script Modules Repo](https://github.com/gruntwork-io/script-modules).
 `--tag`          | Yes      | The version of the Script Module to install.
 Follows the syntax described at [Tag Constraint Expressions](https://github.com/gruntwork-io/fetch#tag-constraint-expressions).
 `--module-param` | No       | A key-value pair of the format `key=value` you wish to pass to the module as a parameter.
 May be used multiple times.
 See the documentation for each module to find out what parameters it accepts.
 `--help`         | No       | Show the help text and exit.